gnkhata/Deep-Learning/README.md

 **project3.ipynb** implements a recurrent neural network that operates binary addition.
 The inputs are two arbitrary binary sequences, starting with the least significant binary digit.
 Two sequences are  padded by zeros (at least one zero) at the end, to have the same length.
 At each time step, the recurrent neural network takes in two binary digits from both inputs and outputs a result digit.

+**project4.ipynb** implements a denoising system based on an autoencoder neural network.
 Example:
 * Equation: 10110100 + 10111 = 11001011
 * Input 1: 0,0,1,0,1,1,0,1,0